Effect of shape anisotropy on percolation of aligned and overlapping objects on lattices: RESULTS AND DISCUSSION

 \subsection{Simulation results}

 We simulate the model of aligned and overlapping rectangles on a two-dimensional square lattice and study its percolation properties.
 To construct the model, aligned rectangles of size $k_1 \times k_2$ are distributed uniformly and randomly on a square lattice of size $L \times L$.
 The percolation probability is determined by detecting the presence of a spanning cluster in the vertical direction using the standard Hoshen-Kopelman algorithm \cite{hoshen}.
 Later in Sec. \ref{subsubsec1}, we verify that the results remain unchanged if we consider the horizontal direction for defining the spanning cluster.
 For each system size and density of occupied sites, we generate a number of samples, and the percolation probability is evaluated as the fraction of samples that are percolating.
 The number of samples considered varies between $10^3$ for $L \leq 256 $ and $10^2$ for higher values of $L$.
-Percolation probability is plotted against the density of occupied sites for different system sizes $L$, and by fitting each curve with the function $\frac{1+\textrm{erf}{[\phi-\phi_{c}(L)]/\Delta(L)}}{2}$, we obtain the effective percolation threshold $\phi_{c}(L)$ for system size $L$ and width of the transition region $\Delta(L)$ \cite{rintoul}.
+Percolation probability is plotted against the density of occupied sites for different system sizes $L$, and by fitting each curve with the function $\frac{1+\textrm{erf}{[\phi-\phi_{c}(L)/\Delta(L)]}}{2}$, we obtain the effective percolation threshold $\phi_{c}(L)$ for system size $L$ and width of the transition region $\Delta(L)$ \cite{rintoul}.
 We have the linear scaling relation,

 where $\phi_{c}(\infty)$ is the percolation threshold in the limit of infinite system size $L\rightarrow \infty$, and $B$ is a constant \cite{stauffer}.
-A typical example of the plot of percolation probability against the density of occupied sites for $k_1 = 3, k_2 = 1$ rectangles for different values of $L$ and the corresponding plot of $\phi_{c}(L)$ against $\Delta (L)$ is shown in figure \ref{figure3}. $Y-$intercept of the latter plot gives the percolation threshold in the $L \rightarrow \infty$ limit.
+A typical example of the plot of percolation probability against the density of occupied sites for $k_1 = 3, k_2 = 1$ rectangles for different values of $L$ and the corresponding plot of $\phi_{c}(L)$ against $\Delta (L)$ is shown in Fig. \ref{figure3}. $Y-$intercept of the latter plot gives the percolation threshold in the $L \rightarrow \infty$ limit.

-The percolation threshold is determined for rectangles of widths $k_2 = 1, 2$ and $3$ for increasing values of $k_1$, and is shown in table \ref{table3} along with the values based on the lattice version of excluded volume theory discussed in Sec.\ref{subsec1}.
+The percolation threshold is determined for rectangles of widths $k_2 = 1, 2$ and $3$ for increasing values of $k_1$, and is shown in Table \ref{table3} along with the values based on the lattice version of excluded volume theory discussed in Sec.\ref{subsec1}.
+For the value of $B_c$, we take that obtained from continuum simulations of aligned squares or rectangles ($B_{c}=4.3953711(5)$ \cite{koza}) to get numerical estimates of percolation thresholds.